Income Effect: Unveiling the Emotional Impact of Income Changes on Consumption

 During the Great Recession of 2008, for instance, many Americans tightened their belts and reduced their spending on discretionary items like dining out, entertainment, and travel.
 This shift in consumer behavior was a direct result of the income effect, as people adjusted their consumption patterns in response to declining income levels.

-• According to the U.S. Bureau of Economic Analysis, personal savings rates in the U.S. surged to 8% in 2009, compared to just 2% in 2007, reflecting a significant change in consumer behavior following the financial crisis.
+• According to the U.S. Bureau of Economic , personal savings rates in the U.S. surged to 8% in 2009, compared to just 2% in 2007, reflecting a significant change in consumer behavior following the financial crisis.

 • In Canada, a similar trend was observed during the same period, with households cutting back on non-essential spending and increasing their savings rates as a precautionary measure.